pharath/pharath.github.io/_posts/2026-03-06-lecture-notes-web3-ethereum3-nft.md

 But although they are somehow identical or unique, because they all have a number, and the number is unique, they are interchangeable.
-This Euro note has not much more value than the other one.
+This 10 Euro note has not much more value than the other one.
-They are simply interchangeable, which means fungible.
+They are simply interchangeable, which means **fungible**.
-They are fungible tokens.
+They are **fungible tokens**.
-On the other hand, we can represent non-fungible tokens, where each token is unique, and it's uniquely identifiable, and has its own value.
+On the other hand, we can represent **non-fungible tokens**, where each token is unique, and it's uniquely identifiable, and has its own value.
-And when we do this, we have no longer something like millions of Ether tokens, or any kind of tokens.
+And when we do this, we have no longer something like millions of Ether tokens, or other kind of tokens.
 We have just individual tokens, which may represent a certain property, a certain value, a certain asset, or whatever.
 And the big thing is that they are not fungible, they are non-fungible, which means we can't exchange them.

+### slide: Where can NFTs be used?

-This means with this, we can realize tickets.
+This means with this, we can realize **tickets**.
 So what I could do is that I can say, in order to participate here in this lecture,
 I asked you to buy a ticket, and this ticket could be an NFT.
-So I create 20 tickets, and then I set this ticket around, and only when you have such a ticket, you get it.
+So I create 20 tickets, and then I send this ticket around, and only when you have such a ticket, you get in.
-It can be gaming items.
+It can be **gaming items**.
 We could...
+Yeah.

-I have a question about the ticket already.
+student: I have a question about the ticket already.

-Yeah?
+prof: Yeah?

-What is the problem with making it a token, or a coin that is interchangeable, but you only produce one?
+student: What is the problem with making it a token, or a coin that is interchangeable, but you only produce one?

-Just the application.
+prof: Just the application.
-I could also just realize what I could do is that I say, for this particular lecture, in total, I create 200 tokens.
+I could also just realize a... what I could do is that I say, ok, for this particular lecture, in total, I create 200 tokens.
-And I distribute these 200 tokens on my model crew, so we have 10 lectures, which means there are 20 students.
+And I distribute these 200 tokens among all of you, so we have 10 lectures, which means that there are 20 students.
 And when I just distribute them, you need to have a token to participate in the lecture, and if you can't participate, you should give it to someone else, which makes somehow sure, all in all, I will have in total only 200 participants over the whole period.
-Oh, yeah?
 That would be a very strange example.

-In gaming, there may be some gamers around, and in games, what you do is you buy items, you buy swords or anything, or especially costumes or something, you do more power.
+**In gaming**, there may be some gamers around, and in games, what you do is you buy items, you buy swords or whatever, or special costumes or something, to give you more power.
 The big problem with this is that you somehow buy it in this game, and you can't use it in another game.
-The idea is that you somehow buy this kind of particular asset in the form of an NFT as a token, and then you can move it from one game to the other, because the game is applications.
+The idea is that you somehow buy this kind of particular asset in the form of an NFT as a token, and then you can move it from one game to the other, because the games are applications.
 And then you can say, in this application, I bought this particular kind of asset, I would also like to use it over there, and you are the owner of that.
 So you somehow can claim that you are the owner of that asset to use it in different games.
-This is probably not what all gaming industry wants, because they are always willing to sell it in their own assets, and it's something that has been discussed for a long time.
+This is probably not what all the gaming industry wants, because they always want to sell you their own assets, and it's something that has been discussed for a long time.
 It's not really a big success, but there are things like that.

-We can also have some kind of virtual assets, like I have a virtual asset of a particular kind of land, on a virtual moon or whatever.
+We can also have some kind of virtual assets, like I have a virtual asset of a **particular kind of land, on a virtual moon** or whatever.

-Exactly.
-And you can have art and collectibles, so I can use a very nice piece of digital art, and this piece of digital art I realize as an NFT, and then I own that, and then I can sell it to you.
+And you can have **art and collectibles**, so I can produce a very nice piece of **digital art**, and this piece of digital art I realize as an NFT, and then I own that, and then I can sell it to you.
-I can sell you this piece of art, or digital entities, can be presented with this.
+I can sell you this piece of art to you, or digital identities can be represented with this.

+### slide: ERC 721 - NFT Smart Contract

 And how do we do that now?
-There is a standard for that.
+There is a **standard** for that.
-And this particular standard is the ERC721, which is the NFT smart contract.
+And this particular standard is the **ERC721**, which is the NFT smart contract.
-So when you want to realize an NFT, let's say, if the Arthen Blockchain Club, they want to give some tickets away for the next event, they should do that using the ERC721, because if you use that particular standard for your smart contract, all the applications that understand NFTs can work with that.
+So when you want to realize an NFT, let's say, if the Aachen Blockchain Club, they want to give some tickets away for the next event, they should do that using the ERC721, because if you use that particular standard for your smart contract, all the different applications that understand NFTs can work with that.
 And this particular NFT, this smart contract, which you can see as a personal object or whatever, with certain methods.
-So it has the different methods, which is that it's off, which means that how many NFTs exist for this particular owner.
+So it has the different methods, which is `balanceOf()`, which means that how many NFTs exist for this particular owner.
 Who is the owner of a particular token?
-So tokens, they have, when you create a token, they get a number, so they are identified by the smart contract address and the number, and then you can ask this particular smart contract, who is the owner of token number 5?
+So tokens, they have, when you create a token, they get a number, so they are identified by the smart contract address and a number, and then you can ask this particular smart contract, who is the owner of token number 5?
-You can do some kind of transfer, safe transfer or transfer.
+You can do some kind of transfer, `safeTransfer()` or `transfer()`.
-You can approve something if this token is really existing and other things like that.
+You can `approve()` something if this token is really existing and other things like that.
 But the most interesting thing is really that you can create such a token and that you can somehow transfer it to somewhere else.

+### slide: Das NFT-Projekt - Bored Apes

-And what we can do now is just that we have a look at some kind of applications that are behind that and then we go, this is probably the most famous application of that, the BOR-AIDS.
+And what we can do now is just that we have a look at some kind of applications that are behind that and then we go,... this is probably the most famous application of that, the **Bored Apes**.
-Probably came across that, maybe your own one, no?
+You probably came across that, maybe your own one, no?

+student: (denying it)

-So these are the BOR-AIDS and these are NFTs that have been produced and they were somehow, it was a big hype around these.
+prof: So these are the Bored Apes and these are NFTs that have been produced and they were somehow,... it was a big hype around these.
-So people bought these kind of images as an NFT and when you bought such an NFT, you got such an aid and that has different attributes.
+So people bought these kind of images as an NFT and when you bought such an NFT, you got such an ape and that has different attributes.
-So very often you see the character of the aid is very often the same, but then it has different heads or these kind of glasses or blinds or whatever that carry you along.
+So very often you see the character of the ape is very often the same, but then it has different heads or these kind of glasses or blinds or whatever that carry you around.
-So actually when you bought this NFT, you got an image of such an aid that was somehow randomly produced.
+So actually when you bought this NFT, you got an image of such an ape that was somehow randomly produced.
 So you didn't really know what you get.
-But you get at least one of these aids and since there was such a big hype around it, these aids, they were raised in price.
+But you get at least one of these apes and since there was such a big hype around it, these apes, they raised in price.
-So you bought one, let's say, for 500 euros and because there was a big big hype and not really around it, they were raised in price until they dropped down in the end.
+So you bought one, let's say, for 500 euros and because there was a big big hype and a lot of media around it, they raised in price until they dropped down in the end.
 And people thought, well, it's not that really valuable.

-There was another one which was the Beeple NFT.
+There was another one which was the **Beeple NFT**.
 That was an artist who sold an NFT for 69 million dollars and it was sold using, I think it was Christie's, so an auctioneer and that really raised the whole NFT hype.